 Available Sites and Buildings

-The Hazleton area has “ready to go” sites and available buildings to accommodate new industry operations that want to take advantage of the area's assets.
-There are a number of vacant sites and buildings suitable for a range of industry needs, from small operations to big-box installations.
+Greater Hazleton has sites and buildings available to accommodate new industry operations that want to take advantage of the area's assets.
+There are vacant sites and buildings suitable for a range of industry needs, from small operations to big-box installations.
 The sites are properly zoned and fully served by utilities, many of which are located within Keystone Opportunity Zones.

 Some of the larger distribution companies in Greater Hazleton include: